Tomorrow People (band): 2012: ONE

 The band's debut album was entirely written by the original four members.
 Avina Kelekolio did the overall production while the others contributed ideas in Avina's home studio.
 Mixing and mastering was all done in-house.
 The first single to be released was "Feel Alright" featuring Hawaiian band Kolohe Kai and although it was a collaboration, the song was done entirely via sending files and ideas back and forth between New Zealand and Hawaii.
 The song was one of the first reggae songs to be played on urban radio in New Zealand.
 A trend which continues to this day.
-10 songs from this album were released to radio between 2010–2012.
+10 songs from this album were released to radio between 2010 and 2012.

 Before the release of the album, original member Liam Va'ai had left the band to focus on other things.
 Despite being co-credited with majority of the album, he does not appear in any of the band's music videos.